xiix0/scam/README.md

-You will gain money by a speculation or lottery.
+You will overcome the attacks of jealous associates.